RedHat-UX/red-hat-design-system/docs/foundations/color/index.md

 Our design system includes two sets of tokens:

-- <strong>Crayon tokens</strong> - reference hard-coded values and offer no information about usage
+- **Crayon tokens** - reference hard-coded values and offer no information about usage
-- <strong>Semantic tokens</strong> - reference crayon colors and define how a color should be used
+- **Semantic tokens** - reference crayon colors and define how a color should be used

 <rh-alert state="info">
   <h4 slot="header">Helpful tip</h4>